tapan-samal/Interview-Questions/React.md

     <h3>12.
 What is React Fiber...?</h3>
     <p>
          React Fiber is the new reconciliation algorithm. <br>
-         It was introduced in React 16 and is designed to enable asynchronous rendering and improve performance. <br>
+         It was introduced in React 16 version and is designed to enable asynchronous rendering. <br>
-         Benefits of React Fiber: improve performance, smoother animations, responsive UIs and better flexibiity. <br>
+         Importance of React Fiber: improve performance, smoother animations, responsive UIs and better flexibiity. <br>
          Some key features of React Fiber: <br>
         > Allow to render asynchronously. <br>
         > Prioritize different types of work. <br>